keweili/feappv/README.md

 6. At top "Release" build should be selected already.
 If not, select Release build.

 7. Right-click the "lib41" Project and select Properties
     a.
-Select Fortran, then General on the left</li>
+Select Fortran, then General on the left
     b.
 Add following FEAPpv include directories to the '''Additional Include Directories''': <br /> `C:\users\xxx\feappv41\include` <br /> and the appropriate directory for 32-bit Windows machine <br /> `C:\users\xxx\feappv41\include\integer4`, <br /> or 64-bit Windows machine,  <br />  `C:\users\xxx\feappv41\include\integer8`  <br /> Again, you only need one of them.